 the only point to keeping books around these days is to have a lending library for friends

 ― Ømår Littel (Jordan), Tuesday, 25 August 2009 17:48 (eleven years ago) link

 Mordy, in grad school, I plan on keeping most of my readers, because the profs who made them are excellent curators.
 I wish I had the list for Dod1e B3llamy's "Irresponsible Essay" seminar in front of me right now— a real treasure trove of stuff.

-― my bach penises and their contrapuntal technique (the table is the table), Tuesday, 25 August 2009 17:49 (ten years ago) link
+― my bach penises and their contrapuntal technique (the table is the table), Tuesday, 25 August 2009 17:49 (eleven years ago) link